tclssg/tclssg/README.md

 - Legacy deployment over FTP
 - Deployment over SCP and in other ways with a [custom deployment command](https://github.com/tclssg/tclssg/wiki/Using-deployCustom)
 - Support for external comment engines (currently: Disqus)
-- Relative links in the HTML output, which make it browsable over *file://*
+- Relative links in the HTML output that make it browsable over *file://*
 - [Pretty fast](https://github.com/tclssg/tclssg/wiki/Benchmarks)
 - Few dependencies.
   Experimental self-contained [binaries](https://github.com/tclssg/tclssg/wiki/Binaries) are available for Linux, Mac, and Windows.

-1\.
-Unlike a regular page, a blog post has a sidebar with tags and links to other blog posts sorted by recency.
+[^1]: Unlike a regular page, a blog post has a sidebar with tags and links to other blog posts sorted by recency.
       The latest posts are featured in the blog index, and tag pages are generated to collect blog posts with the same tag.

 Page screenshot
 ---------------